het-parekh/het-parekh/README.md

 ## Het Parekh
 ### Hi, I'm Het, an IT student passionate about Web Designing and Python Development.

-- 🏦 I am in my Last Year of Engineering
+- 🏦 Interning at Start With Genesis
 - 🌱 Adept with MERN stack and Python Frameworks
 - :blue_book: I’m currently learning Flutter
 - 👯 We can connect on Chess.com♟ to play some games